kelceydavis33/Tutorials/README.md

 Itertools - TO DO

-Database Queries - TO DO
+Database Queries with SQL - TO DO